Deyre-Data-Analyst/TravelTide-Mastery-Project-Masterschool-/README.md

 ### 💡 Enhance Loyalty Design

-- Introduce **TravelTide Points (TT Points)** – a universal currency based on spend and engagement.
+- Introduce **TravelTide Points (TT Points) instead of trying to determine good segmentation and relevant perks?** – this would be a universal currency based on spend and engagement.
-- Allow users to **opt into multiple loyalty paths** to accommodate segment overlaps.
+- Allow users to **opt into multiple loyalty paths** to accommodate segment overlaps?

 ### 🔎 Conduct Qualitative Research